 There are several elements to creating your audiobook.
 In some ways, the research you have to do at the start is similar to what it would be if you were setting out to be an Amazon FBA seller.

 1. First of all, you have to decide on your niche.
 To do this, you find the best-selling books currently within that niche, then create an outline that improves on the best one that you have found.

-Christian does say that it would be best to pick a subject that you are already passionate about but he also added that he had success with one he knew very little about (on the subject of Blockchain technology and cryptocurrency).
+Christian does say that it would be best to pick a subject that you are already passionate about.
+However, he also added that he had success with one he knew very little about (on the subject of Blockchain technology and cryptocurrency).

 You will need a really strong title and make sure to research suitable keywords to make sure that anyone and everyone searching in your genre will find your book.

 2. Next you have to find a ghostwriter.
 Did you know that many books written today, especially in the biography and non-fiction niches, are written by ghostwriters?
 There is no shame to it – it is the done thing and this is what you will be doing.

-There are websites where you can find good ghostwriters to write your book of around 20,000 words (which apparently equates to around 3 hours long in audiobook format) for in the region of $500.
+There are websites where you can find good ghostwriters to write your book of around 20,000 words.
+(This apparently equates to around 3 hours long in audiobook format).
+It can cost as little as $500.
 Why so cheap?

 3. Hire someone to design your cover.
 Christian says that it’s easy to find good designers for book covers for around $20 on Fiverr.com which I can believe as I have had some good design work created on this platform.